 For More Information: Grid Connect

 Smart locks freed up pocket space all over the world by making: key-free entry mainstream.
 Now, you won’t even need to lift a finger—literally.
 Kwikset announced plans for the Premis, the company’s first Apple HomeKit-compatible smart lock.
 This will allow users to lock and unlock the door through Siri voice controls.
 Besides remote control, the Premis can also be integrated with other HomeKit-enabled devices, such as lighting and temperature controls.
 Other perks: include options for up to 30 unique user codes, SecureScreen and Kwikset SmartKey features, and a white LED display.
-Pricing has yet to be announced, but the Premis is expected to launch sometime in 2016.

 For More Information: Kwikset